 Anything that touches a lot of water – coffee makers, ice makers, dishwashers – will need to be descaled every once in a while.

 Descaling sounds kind of gross, but all it means is removing the mineral deposits that build up over time from regular use.
-While the chalky, white residue isn’t harmful to your health, it can affect the efficiency of your appliances and the flavor of the things they produce.
+While the chalky, white residue isn’t harmful to your health, it can affect the efficiency of your appliances, resulting in hard water stains and potentially affecting the flavor of the things they produce.

 There are a variety of commercial descaling solutions available for purchase.
 Just make sure to buy one that’s suited for the machine you plan to use it on.
 If you prefer a natural cleanser, equal parts water and vinegar will take care of any limescale buildup.
 For something less pungent, try citric acid.